-Consult Recruitment NZ > Career > Onboarding new employees
+Consult Recruitment NZ > Career > Tips for making new employees feel welcome

 First, let’s go back to when you used to be that new employee: